 - "Jump Jim Joe" began as the song, "Jump Jim Crow".
 From Wikepedia, '"Jump Jim Crow" or "Jim Crow" is a song and dance from 1828 that was done in blackface by white minstrel performer Thomas Dartmouth (T. D.) ...
 As a result of Rice's fame, the term Jim Crow had become a pejorative meaning African American by 1838 and from this the laws of racial segregation became known as Jim Crow laws.'

-- "Johnny on the Woodpile", the name "Johnny" is often used as a euphemism for "n...r" and is related to the song "N...r on the Woodpile".
+- "Johnny on the Woodpile", the name "Johnny" is often used as a euphemism for a racial slur and is related to the song "N...r on the Woodpile".

-- "Oh Susanna" contains lyrics about killing 500 "n...r" and mocks African Americans and enslaved peoples speech.
+- "Oh Susanna" contains racial slurs and theme of murder.
+The lyrics mock enslaved peoples speech.
 It was originally sung in minstrel shows.
-Read more here.
+Read more from U. S. History Scene here.

 - "Pick a Bale of Cotton" pokes fun at the conditions enslaved people endured.
 A bale of cotton weighed about 500 pounds.
 An average man picked about 200 pounds a day working sun up to sun down (and often beyond).
 It was not humanly possible to pick a bale in a day and therefore mocked enslaved people.
 The song also contains the "n" word as has been referenced previously.
 There is some thought that the song may not have been a work song at all but a song created at the time of minstrel shows as there is no documentation of it before the 1930's.
-Read more here.
+Read The REAL History Of The Song "Pick A Bale Of Cotton" (Partial Time Line From the 1930s to 1979) from Pancojams.

 - "Run, Children, Run" had an original title of "Run N...r Run".

 - "Shoo Fly" was almost certainly used in minstrel shows and contains language which mocks enslaved people.
-Original sheet music here.
+Original sheet music from the Duke University Libraries Digital Collection.

 - "Tie Me Kangaroo Down" is an Australian song, the original lyrics include a racial slur against Aboriginal Australians.